 The third step is to identify the correct publications in which the notice should appear.

-The notice must appear in an edition of the QLR published “at least 14 but not more than 28 days before the stings at which the person applies for admission.”
+The notice must appear in an edition of the QLR published “at least 14 but not more than 28 days before the sittings in which the person intends to apply for admission.”

 The fourth step is to arrange for the notice to be submitted for publication – with the ICLRQ and any relevant newspaper publisher – in sufficient time to meet the relevant publication deadline.The Practical details of how to submit the notice are in the “How to Advertise” Section of our website.